boklyn/multideploy/README.md

 1. An already pre-provisioned network.
 2. An already pre-provisioned domain environment, if you are leveraging the domain join templates.
+3. At least one storage account to hold the virtual disks, and the windows OS diagnostic logs.
+Ideally you can specify two.

 This solution have example templates with the folowing scenarios:
 1. Provision any number of servers with static ip address assignment